Top 10 Rules Of Bowling

 What is the line at the front of a bowling lane?

 The line at the front of a bowling lane is known as the foul line.
-In regard to the game itself, the foul line plays a relatively important role in every single roll.
+The foul line plays a relatively important role in every single roll.
 The rules of bowling dictate that no bowler can step on or over the line during their roll, or else the roll will count as zero total pins regardless of how many you actually knocked down.
 This can prove to be a costly error in a closely contested game.

 How many people can bowl in one lane at a time?

 The maximum number of players on a single bowling lane will vary depending on the alley.
 Most alleys will allow a maximum of six to eight players on a lane at once.
-This is dependent on the amount of spots available on the alley’s electronic scoring machines.
-While this rule largely depends on the venue, if your party exceeds eight players you will generally be required by the alley to use two lanes.
-Anywhere between two to six players is an acceptable amount of people for a bowling match.
+This is dependent on the number of spots available on the alley’s electronic scoring machines.
+While this rule largely depends on the venue, if your party exceeds eight players, you will generally be required by the alley to use two lanes.
 In competition play, there is usually a maximum of five players per team.

 What is a turkey in bowling?

-A turkey is the name used in bowling to describe when a bowler rolls three straight strikes.
-Turkeys are hard to come by in recreational bowlers, but some of the pros rack up turkeys with ease.
-From there, each subsequent strike in a row is referred to as the number of strikes then “bagger.”
+A turkey is a term used in bowling to describe when a bowler rolls three straight strikes.
+Turkeys are hard to come by for recreational bowlers, but some of the pros rack up turkeys with ease.
+From there, each subsequent strike in a row is referred to as the number of strikes, then “bagger.”
 So, for example, four strikes in a row is known as a “four-bagger.”